-There are good reasons for using the median of of the mid point and two others as the median at each stage, and using recursion only on the smaller partition.
+There are good reasons for using the median of the mid point and two others as the median at each stage, and using recursion only on the smaller partition.
+When the region is small enough insertion sort should be used.